yuzhenfeng2002/Multi-Commodity-Network-Flow/README.md

 ## Background

 We know the structure of urban road network and people's travel demand.
 There is limited capacity on each road segment.
-If the influence of the traffic flow on the road segment on the road travel time (i.e., the congestion effect) is not considered.
-Assume that all vehicles are dispatched by a central decision maker (i.e., no game exists).
+We assume that (1) the influence of the traffic flow on the road segment on the road travel time (i.e., the congestion effect) is not considered; (2) all vehicles are dispatched by a central decision maker (i.e., no game exists).
 Then how to arrange the route selection between each pair of origin-destination (OD) and the traffic flow on each route so that the sum of travel costs between all OD pairs is minimized?

 ## Program